 We understand how nervous and anxious, yet excited and hopeful you may feel when applying to adopt, and we hope this web site answers your questions, alleviates some of your concerns but most of all encourages and inspires you to become a child’s forever family.

-About Adoption in the Black Country and Adoption Focus
+About Adoption in the Black Country

 Many of the children waiting to be adopted are in sibling groups of 2 or more.
 They are from a variety of ethnic backgrounds; white, black, Asian and dual heritage.
 We need families from all social, cultural and religious backgrounds to come forward so we can match these children appropriately.